Course ObjectiveUpon completion of the course you:

 to deal with diagnosed problems (Academic and Research Skills).

-Inhoud vakMany markets of interest are dominated by a few firms.
-Microsoft,
+Course ContentMany important and dynamic markets are dominated by a few firms

-Google, Apple, Intel, Airbus and Vodafone are examples of firms with
+(examples are Microsoft, Google, Apple, Intel, Airbus and Vodafone).

-significant market dominance.
-These firms not only choose their prices,
+These firms not only choose their produced quantities, but also their

-abuse of dominance.
-These choices have far-reaching effects on the
+with each other.
+These choices have far-reaching effects not only on the

-markets in which they operate as well as throughout the economy.
-This
+markets in which they operate but also throughout the economy.
+The

-This course is designed to give students an overview of the theory of
+We give students an overview of the theory of Industrial Organization,

 After introducing the basic notions of market failure and market

-structure the course concentrates on public policies to alleviate
+structure the course concentrates on public policies (antitrust and

-possible negative effects on consumer welfare.
-The course covers key
+regulation) to alleviate possible negative effects on consumer welfare.

-monopoly, regulation under asymmetric information, and public choice
+monopoly (economies of scale), regulation under asymmetric information,

 Written exam - individual assessment.